SokuDev/SokuMods/README.md

 - have up-to-date headers of the latest reverse-engineered addresses from the game, updated as new people find more addresses
 - set up a CI for easy, reproducible builds and deployment of the latest release of SWRSToys.

+Most of the code was not written by delthas:
+- this repository (and most of this code) is forked off a source archive of SWRSToys, made by *Anonymous Coward*
+- *Shinki* and *PC_volt* made ReplayInputView+
+- delthas made all the plumbing: adding CMake, CI, formatting, ...

+If you have made an SWRSToys module, do contact me either on GitHub or with a PM on Discord (`cc#6439`) so we can add it here, with proper credits!

 ## Using

 **Due to an issue with CI, the file `d3d9.dll` in the release ZIP doesn't work with Soku.
 The modules files do work, but use the original `d3d9.dll` file instead.**